-Bygrave and Christopher Docksey (eds.), The EU General Data Protection Regulation (GDPR): A Commentary, (Oxford University Press, 2020), pp. 1142-1152.
+opening the door to action by not-for-profit bodies, organisations and associations without the mandate of a data subject.
+On this provision, see: Gloria González Fuster (2020), 'Article 80', in Christopher Kuner, Lee A. Bygrave and Christopher Docksey (eds.), The EU General Data Protection Regulation (GDPR): A Commentary, (Oxford University Press, 2020), pp. 1142-1152.

-On this subject, see for instance: Laima Jančiūtė (2019), 'Data protection and the construction of collective redress in Europe: exploring challenges and opportunities', International Data Privacy Law, Volume 9, Issue 1, February 2019, pp. 2-14.
+&lt;sup>152 On this subject, see for instance: Laima Jančiūtė (2019), 'Data protection and the construction of collective redress in Europe: exploring challenges and opportunities', International Data Privacy Law, Volume 9, Issue 1, February 2019, pp. 2-14.

-European Parliament, Resolution of 25 March 2021 on the Commission evaluation report on the implementation of the General Data Protection Regulation two years after its application (2020/2717(RSP), paras.
+&lt;sup>153 European Parliament, Resolution of 25 March 2021 on the Commission evaluation report on the implementation of the General Data Protection Regulation two years after its application (2020/2717(RSP), paras.
 12 and 13.

-154 See in particular Antoine Courmont (2022), '" On a beaucoup de droits, ok, mais pour les faire valoir, c'est compliqué " : les épreuves de l'exercice des droits', LINC/CNIL, 25 February 2022.
+&lt;sup>154 See in particular Antoine Courmont (2022), '" On a beaucoup de droits, ok, mais pour les faire valoir, c'est compliqué " : les épreuves de l'exercice des droits', LINC/CNIL, 25 February 2022.

-155 Pointing out to a decline of budget allocation to DPAs: Irish Council for Civil Liberties (ICCL), Europe's enforcement paralysis: ICCL's 2021 report on the enforcement capacity of data protection authorities, 2021.
+&lt;sup>155 Pointing out to a decline of budget allocation to DPAs: Irish Council for Civil Liberties (ICCL), Europe's enforcement paralysis: ICCL's 2021 report on the enforcement capacity of data protection authorities, 2021.

-156 Data Protection Commission (DPC) Annual Report - 25 May - 31 December 2018, 2019, p.
+&lt;sup>156 Data Protection Commission (DPC) Annual Report - 25 May - 31 December 2018, 2019, p.
 17.

-complaints.
-158 This has been visible since the very start of the application of the GDPR.
-159 The Belgian DPA annual report for 2018, for instance, indicated that, due to understaffing, the authority had been obliged to make choices in the way it handled requests from data subjects.
-160 A more recent document explained that depending of the amount of complaints received the DPA could resolve to decide on some complaints with what it described as the authority's 'light' procedure, but that, in case of an excessive amount of complaints, in the sense that the authority's Litigation Chamber would not be able to deal with in a reasonable timeframe taking into account its own resources, the same complaints shall be simply 'filed without follow-up'.
-161
+Reading the annual reports that DPAs are obliged to produce, it becomes apparent that staff and resources problems have had an impact on the way in which they deal with complaints.
+This has been visible since the very start of the application of the GDPR.
+The Belgian DPA annual report for 2018, for instance, indicated that, due to understaffing, the authority had been obliged to make choices in the way it handled requests from data subjects.
+A more recent document explained that depending of the amount of complaints received the DPA could resolve to decide on some complaints with what it described as the authority's 'light' procedure, but that, in case of an excessive amount of complaints, in the sense that the authority's Litigation Chamber would not be able to deal with in a reasonable timeframe taking into account its own resources, the same complaints shall be simply 'filed without follow-up'.

 The Covid-19 pandemic, and in particular personal data processing in this context, generated in some Member States an important increase of complaints, further increasing pressure on DPAs.
-162

 In December 2021, the EDPB disclosed that although a majority of the DPAs were 'following-up on all complaints', some authorities had reported 'that they do not follow up on all complaints received because of organisational, technical and human resource constraints'.
-This specific acknowledgement did not concern GDPR complaints, but complaints related to infringements of Directive (EU) 2016/680163 (known as the Law Enforcement Directive, or LED).
+This specific acknowledgement did not concern GDPR complaints, but complaints related to infringements of Directive (EU) 2016/680 (known as the Law Enforcement Directive, or LED).